InRule/DMNModeler/doc/DMNModels.md

 ## Add a new DMN Model
 Once the DMN Modeler extension is enabled, a new component is visible on the left navigation pane of irAuthor, named “DMN Models”.
-To create a DMN Model from scratch, navigate to the DMN Models component and press the Add button (just as you would do in any other component of the navigation pane: Entities, Rules, Decisions, etc.).
+To create a DMN model from scratch, navigate to the DMN Models component and press the Add button (just as you would do in any other component of the navigation pane: Entities, Rules, Decisions, etc.).

 ![irAuthor Add DMN Model Button](../images/InRuleDMN_AddModelButton.PNG)